Keynote Speakers

 Karen van Gorp

-Karen is a consumer advocate, Chair of Cancer Voices SA and Senior Policy Adviser with the South Australian Business Chamber.
+Karen is a consumer advocate, Previous Chair of Cancer Voices SA and Senior Policy Adviser with the South Australian Business Chamber.
 Due to several cancer diagnoses including a stage IV experience, she is an advocate for those whose lives been impacted by melanoma and cancer.
 Following a stage IV melanoma diagnosis in 2013, a lack of treatment options led her to a clinical trial in Melbourne to which she responded well and became the only survivor of her support group.
 In addition to her role as Chair of Cancer Voices SA, she now also co-chairs the Melanoma Patients Australia (MPA) CAG, is Deputy Chair on the MPA Board, and sits on the South Australian Comprehensive Cancer Network Advisory Board (SACCaN).
 She is currently involved in many advocacy and research roles including AI in several studies, ACNNP Governance, consumer involvement in HTA and other national roles.

 Dr Peter Goldsworthy